What Makes You Country Tour

 The What Makes You Country Tour was the sixth headlining concert tour by American country music artist Luke Bryan.
 In support of his sixth studio album What Makes You Country (2017), it began on February 18, 2018, in Springfield, Missouri, and concluded on October 26, 2018, in Detroit, Michigan.
-Stadium dates included Sam Hunt on the bill and played historic venues such as Boston's Fenway Park, Chicago's Wrigley Field and the tour was be the first country concert to be held at Los Angeles's Dodger Stadium.
+Stadium dates included Sam Hunt and played historic venues such as Boston's Fenway Park, Chicago's Wrigley Field, and the tour was the first country concert to be held at Los Angeles's Dodger Stadium.

 Setlist

 This set list represents the September 8, 2018, show in Dallas, it does not represent the full-length of the tour.